Constitutional crisis in Somalia

 A constitutional crisis emerged in Somalia on 30 March 2024, when the Federal Parliament of Somalia approved a series of constitutional amendments aimed at establishing a more "stable political system".
 These changes included a return to universal suffrage, replacing the decades-old clan-based electoral system, and granting the president authority to appoint the prime minister without requiring parliamentary approval.
 Critics argued that the reforms significantly expanded executive power.
-In response, the semi-autonomous state of Puntland announced the following day that it was withdrawing its recognition and confidence in the Federal Government of Somalia.
+In response, the semi-autonomous state of Puntland Government announced the following day that it was withdrawing its recognition and confidence in the Federal Government of Somalia.
 Puntland called for a "mutually accepted Somali constitution that is subject to a public referendum" and declared that, until such a constitution is in place, it would operate independently.

 On 28 November 2024, the semi-autonomous government of Jubaland suspended relations and cooperation with the federal government after the latter issued an arrest warrant for Jubaland President Ahmed Madobe, accusing him of treason and revealing classified information to foreign entities.

+By mid-2025, planned district-level elections had been postponed, with pilot direct elections rescheduled for Mogadishu in October 2025.
+State-level elections originally expected in 2025 were also delayed, also national parliamentary and presidential elections term expired without planning upcoming elections for 2026.

+Executive President Hassan Sheikh Mohamud, both legislative chambers, and regional governments like Galmudug, Hirshabelle, and South West State were all given unconstitutional extensions of their terms.